POWSM: A Phonetic Open Whisper-Style Speech Foundation Model

 Second, the model still favors high-resource languages.
 Since we include a decoder for language modeling and language tokens, both of which function effectively, the model would inherently bias toward the seen distribution.

-Finally, the current AED architecture imposes engineering limitations.
+Finally, the current AED architecture, although effective for multitasking, imposes certain engineering limitations.
 Inference is significantly slower than with encoder-only models, and the architecture does not easily support tone modeling, limiting its application to tonal languages.